-- 4. Sterility The physician who performs the hysterectomy certifies in writing that the recipient was already sterile at the time of the hysterectomy and needs to include a statement regarding the cause of the sterility.
-The completed Physician StatementFA-50 Nevada Medicaid Hysterectomy Acknowledgment Form, which is also the federal HHS-687 form. must be attached to each claim form related to the hysterectomy.
-The recipient does not have to sign the form.
-(For example, this form would be used when the sterility was postmenopausal or the result of a previous surgical procedure.) - 5.
-Hysterectomies Performed During a Period of Retroactive Eligibility Reimbursement is available for hysterectomies performed during periods of retroactive eligibility.
-In order for payment to be made in these cases, the physician must submit a written statement certifying one of the following conditions was met: - a.
+- a.
 He or she informed the woman before the operation the procedure would make her sterile.
 In this case, the recipient and the physician must sign the written statement; or, - b.
 The woman met one of the exceptions provided in the physician's statement.
 In this case, no recipient signature is required.
 Claims submitted for hysterectomies require the authorization number for the inpatient admission.
 The authorization process will ensure the above requirements were met.
 Payment is not available for any hysterectomy performed for the purpose of sterilization or which is not medically necessary.

-603.5 603.6 ANNUAL GYNECOLOGIC EXAM
+603.6 603.6 ANNUAL GYNECOLOGIC EXAM

-Nevada Medicaid reimburses providers for annual preventative gynecological examinations.7 along with the collection of a Pap smear, for women who are or have been sexually active or are age 18 or older.
-The examinations may include a breast exam, pelvic exam, sexually transmitted disease screening, and tissue collection if needed (also known as Pap smearSmear) Pelvic exams and pap smears should not be required for self-administered birth control.
-Providers shall follow current national guidelines, recommendations, and standards of care, including but not limited to, ACOG and/or USPSTF-.
+Nevada Medicaid reimburses providers for annual preventative gynecological examinations, along with the collection of a Pap smear, for women who are or have been sexually active or are age 18 years of age or older.
+The examinations include breast exam, pelvic exam and tissue collection (also known as Pap smear).

-603.6 CHIROPRACTIC SERVICES POLICY
+603.6 603.7 CHIROPRACTIC SERVICES POLICY